Young fruit trees usually need staking to grow straight and encourage root establishment.

 - dig the planting hole and water the soil;

-- position the fruit tree according to chosen orientation;
+- position the fruit tree according to the chosen orientation;

-- place the stake about 15cm from the trunk, facing the prevailing wind for stability and protection from gusts;
+- place the stake about 15 cm from the trunk, facing the prevailing wind to ensure good stability and protect the tree from gusts;

-- insert the stake at 45° for container-grown trees (to avoid damaging the rootball), or vertically for bare-root trees;
+- insert the stake at a 45° angle for container-grown fruit trees (to avoid damaging the root ball), or vertically for bare-root fruit trees;

-- remove the tree to drive in the stake safely using a mallet, about 50cm deep, ideally deeper than the tree's roots;
+- remove the tree to drive in the stake safely using a mallet, to about 50 cm deep, ideally deeper than the tree's roots;

 - plant the fruit tree, then backfill the hole;

-- attach the stake to the trunk at mid-height using a figure-eight tie: first loop around the trunk, then cross over to the stake.
-This prevents direct contact and friction between stake and trunk;
+- attach the stake to the trunk at mid-height using a tie, forming a figure 8: first position the tie around the trunk, then cross it to attach to the stake.
+This prevents direct contact between stake and trunk and avoids any friction risk;

-If the stake is tall, add ties every 50cm or so; - water generously to help establishment.
+If the stake is tall, add ties every 50 cm or so; - water generously to encourage establishment.

-The tie forms a 'figure eight' around trunk and diagonally placed stake.
+The tie forms a 'figure eight' around the trunk and the angled stake.

 After staking